McDonald's boys case: Police report and investigations

 The form teacher noticed the absence of the two boys Toh Hong Huat and Keh Chin Ann, and informed the boys' parents.
-By evening, after receiving the call from the school teachers, Hong Huat's 46-year-old mother Tan Geok Kuan and Chin Ann's parents - 51-year-old coffee powder seller Keh Cheng Pan (also named Keh Chin Poh; 郭清保 (Keh Chheng-pó, Guō Qīngbǎo)) and 46-year-old housewife Tay Mee Na (郑美娜 (Tēⁿ Bí-ná, Zhèng Meǐnà)) - showed up in school out of concern.
+By evening, after receiving the call from the school teachers, Hong Huat's 46-year-old mother Tan Geok and Chin Ann's parents - 51-year-old coffee powder seller Keh Cheng Pan (also named Keh Chin Poh; 郭清保 (Keh Chheng-pó, Guō Qīngbǎo)) and 46-year-old housewife Tay Mee Na (郑美娜 (Tēⁿ Bí-ná, Zhèng Meǐnà)) - showed up in school out of concern.
 Wang Piwei, Chin Ann's classmate who last seen him, earlier informed the teachers about Chin Ann's absence.
 Even though it occurred to the teachers that Hong Huat and Chin Ann may have played truant, however, it was unlikely so because the boys were generally well-behaved and did not miss classes; Hong Huat even ranked the first in his class for the mathematics test.
 By 7:15 pm, the boys' parents failed to find their sons.

 The police were later contacted and they searched the estates surrounding the boys' school for days following their disappearances, but they could not find any helpful information.
 The police also published and distributed thousands of missing posters of Hong Huat and Chin Ann, which were distributed island-wide in Singapore to urge anyone who had information on the whereabouts of the missing boys to contact the police, and the public media also publicized the case extensively.
 By May 1988, two years after the boys' disappearance, over 100 people were interviewed by the police to obtain a lead.